 Academic Support Services: Dr Grant Taylor (Academic Dean) Course & Careers Advice Careers Advice: Rev Dr Don West (Principal) Course Advice: Please contact the Registrar who may also refer you to the Academic Dean.
 Employment opportunities: Advertised through the weekly student notices emailed throughout the academic year.
-Disability Services: Registrar email: registrar@ttc.wa.edu.au As an affiliate college of the Australian College of Theology TTC has a staff person assigned as the Safe Ministry Officer for vulnerable persons, including minors and reports of sexual assault or harassment, or other abuse.
-Contact: Gillian Kirkness OR Grant Taylor Student Advocacy: Pastoral Care Group leader or the Registrar Legal Assistance: Legal Aid Western Australia 1300 650 579
+Disability Services: Registrar email: registrar@ttc.wa.edu.au Safe Ministry and Sexual Assault & Sexual Harassment (SASH) Officer Contact: safe.ministry@ttc.wa.edu.au or grant.taylor@ttc.wa.edu.au .
+As an affiliate college of the Australian College of Theology TTC has a staff person assigned as the Safe Ministry and SASH Officer.
+For immediate attention call the college on 9228 9067.
+If you need urgent attention outside of college hours, please call 000 if it's an emergency or one of the support service numbers listed below.
+The SASH Procedure workflow diagram located in the appendix to the SASH Procedure provides guidance on what steps to take in the event of a SASH incident.
+Please refer to the ACT SASH Policy for further information on what behaviours constitute sexual harassment or sexual assault within the Australian College of Theology (ACT) and its Affiliated Colleges and to set out how the ACT will respond to disclosure or reports of incidents of sexual harassment or sexual assault.
+Student Advocacy: Pastoral Care Group leader or the Registrar Legal Assistance: Legal Aid Western Australia 1300 650 579